Nike252/Nike252/README.md

 <div align="center">

-diff
 + 🌟 I believe in clean code and pixel-perfect designs
 + 🔍 Always exploring new technologies and frameworks
 + 🎵 Code better with music on
 + 🏔 Proudly representing Nepal in the global tech community
 + 💪 Turning coffee into code since day one

 </div>